MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-directives.md

 - [copyprivate](openmp-clauses.md#copyprivate)
 - [nowait](openmp-clauses.md#nowait)

-The [master](#master) directive lets you specify that a section of code should be executed only on the master thread.

 For more information, see [2.4.3 single construct](../2-directives.md#243-single-construct).

+To specify that a section of code should only be executed on the master thread, use the [master](#master) directive instead.

 ### Example